wanchain/wanchain-js-walletcli/README.md

 Example 6 (Transfer coin or token on source chain)

-    Alice wants to transfer ETH to MKR from source account to the new account on source chain.
+    Alice wants to transfer ETH or MKR (/DAI/ZRX/...) from source account to the new account on source chain.
 Then she checks the both amounts on source chain.

     step1: